woodfairy/cantreachme/README.md

 Let's make an example for a strategy that opens the Notification Center.

  **Create a strategy**
-You first have to create a strategy inside *WDFReachabilityStrategy/* We will create 2 files:
+You first have to create a strategy inside *WDFReachabilityStrategy/*<br>
+We will create 2 files:<br>
  - WDFCoversheetStrategy.h (header file)
  - WDFCoversheetStrategy.xm

-That's basically all we need to get started.
+That's basically all we need to get started.<br>
 First we define an interface:

     #import  "WDFReachabilityStrategy.h"